indegenius/penguin-project-1/readme.md

 ## Partially Working
 On the Morning of Day 2
 It's working and changing through all modals but not smoothly.
 Felling great because it all works.
-Judt have to find the bugs...
+Just have to find the bugs...

+Spent all dy chasing the bug until Jackson Reeves helped me take the program apart in Office Hours